3x3cut0r/docker/whisper-gui/README.md

 ### 6 License <a name="license"></a>

 [![MIT License](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/license/mit) - This project is licensed under the MIT License - see the [MIT License](https://opensource.org/license/mit) for details.

+## Notes for maintainers

+- The upstream project (https://github.com/Pikurrot/whisper-gui) currently
+  targets Gradio `4.44.1`/`gradio-client 1.3.0`.
+These versions ship with a bug that raises a `TypeError` when boolean values appear in a component schema's `additionalProperties`.
+The Docker image now patches the installed `gradio_client` module during build time to gracefully handle boolean schemas and keep the API endpoint working.
+- SpeechBrain warns about the bundled `torchaudio==2.0.2`.
+Updating PyTorch and Torchaudio would require retesting WhisperX and the upstream project only specifies `torch>=2.0.0`, so the existing pins stay unchanged for now.
 ``